 Caffeine absorbs through your bloodstream and travels to your brain, where it “blocks the inhibitory neurotransmitter adenosine” according to Healthline.
 This leads to an increase of other neurotransmitters like norepinephrine and dopamine which enhances neuron firing.

-You don’t have to just take our word on this information, as there have been a number of different studies with controlled conditions that have demonstrated just how coffee can improve different aspects of human brain function.
+You don’t have to just take my word on this information, as there have been a number of different studies with controlled conditions that have demonstrated just how coffee can improve different aspects of human brain function.
 This includes the following areas: